shaeelhashmi/news-scrapper/README.md

 ## Summary:
 This project builds a personalized News Recommendation System in Go with SQL for tracking user interactions and authorization.
 It uses Colly for web scraping and caching for faster performance.
 ## Features
-- News Recommendation Algorithm
 - Personalized FYP based on:
     - User's news visit history (categories and recency)
     - Randomized content diversity
 - SQL for: